 Summary

 Vegetables are rich in fiber and water, which may keep you full for longer.
-Eating a salad before a meal can help you eat fewer calories overall.

 9. Cottage cheese

-Cottage cheese is usually low in fat and carbs, yet high in protein.
+Cottage cheese is usually low in fat and carbs yet high in protein.

 Its high protein content can help you feel full, even while consuming relatively few calories.